 Spehar-Fahey is an award-winning artist who has held various teaching and corporate positions in the arts and in business over the last 35 years.
-She currently teaches at California Lutheran University and her courses include drawing, watercolor, and Visual Arts in Education in which she inspires her students with the joy of making art that reflects their unique self.
+She currently teaches at California Lutheran University and her courses include drawing, watercolor, and art psychology, in which she inspires her students with the joy of making art that reflects their unique self.
 She is interested in the study of creativity, art and neuroscience and in the role that the arts can play in mental health.
 Her latest work is derived from that interest as well as portrait painting, figure painting and a renewed interest in the light-filled landscapes of northern Italy.

 Spehar-Fahey received her BA in Painting, Sculpture, and Graphic Arts from UCLA and her Master of Business Administration from Loyola-Marymount University.